En De

 Entry to the Occupied Palestinian Territories (OPTs), including by sea to Gaza, is controlled by the Israeli authorities.
 You must produce a passport and Israeli immigration slip, to cross between Israel and the OPTs.

 The FCDO is not able to support individuals applying for entry or exit permits for Gaza.
-If you decide to visit Gaza against FCDO advice, you will need to contact the relevant Israeli authorities well in advance.
-If your entry to Gaza is via the Rafah crossing, you will need to contact the relevant Egyptian authorities in advance.
+If you decide to visit Gaza against FCDO advice, you will need to contact the relevant authorities well in advance.
 The FCDO is no longer able to provide administrative support for UK charities wishing to enter Gaza via the Rafah crossing.
 The Rafah border regularly closes with no warning and for long periods of time.
 The Erez border also sometimes closes with no warning.
 At these times it may be impossible to enter or leave Gaza.

 Israeli checkpoints may be closed during Israeli public holidays and periods of increased instability.
 Please refer to this website for information (which is subject to change).
 For more information, contact the nearest Israeli Embassy.